riser-platform/riser/README.md

 ## Development

-We are not currently accepting PRs.
+> Note: We are not currently accepting PRs.
 As the project matures this section will contain more details.

 ### Assets

 If you change anything in the `assets` folder, you must run `make generate` to statically bundle them inside the riser binary.

-### Related projects
+### Supporting projects

 - [Riser Server](https://github.com/riser-platform/riser-server)
 - [Riser Controller](https://github.com/riser-platform/riser-controller)